tromey/typesafe-printf/README.md

 This mostly uses `constexpr` but there are also some other fun hacks:

-* Check out the way that `checkFormatWrapper` works to extract the variadic parameter pack.
+* Check out the way that `checkFormatWrapper` works to extract the parameter pack.
 Maybe this is well-known, I don't know, but I thought it was cool.

 * If `template<char...
 Chars> operator "" _mumble` worked for string
   constants, this could be implemented using templates.
 This would be